awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

    git commit -m "Added information about birds, insects, and reptiles."
    ```

-1. Push the commit to your remote repository in AWS CodeCommit by running the ** `git push` ** command\.
+1. Push the commit to your remote repository in CodeCommit by running the ** `git push` ** command\.

    ```
    git push -u origin master
    ```

 1. Confirm whether the files were successfully pushed\.
-Open the AWS CodeCommit console, if it isn't already open, at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+Open the CodeCommit console, if it isn't already open, at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.

 1. In the top navigation bar, near the right edge, choose the AWS Region where you created the repository \(for example, **US East \(Ohio\)**\)\.

 1. On the **Dashboard** page, choose **MyDemoCloud9Repo**\.
 The three files are displayed\.

-To continue experimenting with your AWS CodeCommit repository, see [Browse the Contents of Your Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started-cc.html#getting-started-cc-browse) in the *AWS CodeCommit User Guide*\.
+To continue experimenting with your CodeCommit repository, see [Browse the Contents of Your Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started-cc.html#getting-started-cc-browse) in the *AWS CodeCommit User Guide*\.

-If you're new to Git and you don't want to mess up your AWS CodeCommit repository, experiment with a sample Git repository on the [Try Git](https://try.github.io/) website\.
+If you're new to Git and you don't want to mess up your CodeCommit repository, experiment with a sample Git repository on the [Try Git](https://try.github.io/) website\.

 ## Step 6: Clean Up<a name="sample-codecommit-clean-up"></a>

-To prevent ongoing charges to your AWS account after you're done using this sample, you should delete the AWS CodeCommit repository\.
+To prevent ongoing charges to your AWS account after you're done using this sample, you should delete the CodeCommit repository\.
 For instructions, see [Delete an AWS CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-delete-repository.html) in the *AWS CodeCommit User Guide*\.

 You should also delete the environment\.
 For instructions, see [Deleting an Environment](delete-environment.md)\.